-The Department of the Interior's (DOI) Bureau of Ocean Energy Management (BOEM) coordinated with appropriate Federal agencies in preparing this report.
+The Department of the Interior's (DOI) Bureau of Ocean Energy Management (BOEM) coordinated with appropriate Federal and state agencies in preparing this report.
 The Department of Energy's Energy Information Administration (EIA) supplied BOEM with the oil and gas reserves estimates and recent production information for fields within the State waters of Texas, Louisiana, Mississippi, and Alabama.
+The State Oil and Gas Board of Alabama and the Mississippi State Oil and Gas Board provided information related to discovered resources in State waters for their respective states.
 The DOI's United States Geological Survey (USGS) provided BOEM with estimates of undiscovered, conventionally recoverable oil and gas resources for the same areas.
 Estimates of both discovered and undiscovered oil and gas resources within the U.S. OCS offshore Texas, Louisiana, Mississippi, and Alabama are based on assessments developed by BOEM.

-Based on existing offshore administrative boundaries1 (see figure 1), the cumulative production, reserves, contingent resources, and undiscovered resources that exist on U.S. OCS blocks within the geographic area identified by BOEM as the Western Gulf of Mexico Planning Area were allocated to the State of Texas.
+Based on existing offshore administrative boundaries (see figure 1), the cumulative production, reserves, contingent resources, and undiscovered resources that exist on U.S. OCS blocks within the geographic area identified by BOEM as the Western Gulf of Mexico Planning Area were allocated to the State of Texas.
 Cumulative production, reserves, contingent resources, and undiscovered resources that exist on U.S. OCS blocks in the Central Gulf of Mexico Planning Area, were allocated to the States of Louisiana, Mississippi, and Alabama, as appropriate, based on the existing offshore administrative boundaries.

-1 BOEM has developed offshore administrative lines from each adjoining coastal state.
-BOEM undertook this task in light of the increasing number and type of both traditional and non-traditional energy, alternative energy-related, and other activities on the U.S. OCS.
+&lt;sup>1 BOEM has developed offshore administrative lines from each adjoining coastal state.
+BOEM undertook this task in light of the increasing number and type of both traditional and non-traditional energy, alternative energy-related, and other activities on the OCS.
 BOEM has used, to the extent practicable, the updated National Baseline (or Supreme Court fixed baselines where they exist) to derive offshore administrative boundaries in compliance with accepted cartographic practice.
-The use of state administrative boundaries in this report is for allocation of oil and gas resources only and is not meant to imply distribution of U.S. OCS or State water revenues.
+The use of state administrative boundaries in this report is for allocation of oil and gas resources only and is not meant to imply distribution of OCS or State water revenues.